PMW25/PMW25/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, rather its aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or becoming a Cyber Security Tier 1 Analyst.
+My journey in the Tech world has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, rather its aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or becoming a Cyber Security Tier 1 Analyst.

 ## Skills